Chateau du Clos Lucé à AmboiseChateau du Clos Lucé à Amboise

 Le parc du Clos Lucé et les inventions de Léonard de Vinci

-The works of Leonardo da Vinci, from portrait to technical sketch, embody an innovative artistic style, where every stroke seems animated by humanist thought.
-But da Vinci was not just a painter; he was a philosopher who saw every creation as a reflection on man and the universe.
+From portraits to technical sketches, the works of Leonardo da Vinci embody an innovative artistic style, in which every stroke of his sketches and studies seems animated by humanist thought.
+But da Vinci was not just a painter; he was also a philosopher who saw each creation as a reflection on mankind and the universe.

-As he became an independent master painter, he went on to work, in particular, for the Duke of Milan (Ludovico Sforza, who would, incidentally, be imprisoned in the Royal City of Loches) for whom he organised grand festivities, with the invention of spectacular theatrical machines that earned him the title of engineer.
+After becoming anindependent master painter, he went on to work for the Duke of Milan (Ludovico Sforza, who was imprisoned in the Royal City of Loches), for whom he organised grand festivities and invented spectacular theatrical machines that earned him the title ofengineer.
 From then on, he was consulted on a wide range of subjects.

-Why did François I invite Leonardo da Vinci to France?
+Why did Francis I invite Leonardo da Vinci to France?

 The works of Leonardo da Vinci An intact heritage